 9. Don’t forget about yourself

-Self-care is very important when going through a divorce because of the emotional toll it takes on people involved in the process.
+Self-care is essential when going through a divorce because of the emotional toll it takes on people involved in the process.

-Many people neglect themselves while focusing all their energy on caring for their children or getting away from an abusive spouse.
+Many people neglect themselves while focusing all their energy on caring for their children or escaping an abusive spouse.

-When you budget money after a divorce, don’t forget about spending for yourself.
+When you budget money after a divorce, remember to spend for yourself.

-After all, you’re the one who is going to have to live with your budget plan, so you need to be comfortable with it before moving forward.
+After all, you’ll have to live with your budget plan, so you need to be comfortable with it before moving forward.

 It’s time that we start taking care of ourselves too!